Here are some written out questions to consider when reflecting on this text.

 Compare treatment and media representations of male and female pro athletes.
 Ex: Bouchard pro women’s athlete asked to “spin around” after winning a major title game.

 Compare dress uniform expectations for male vs female workers in restaurants.
-Ex: Males are often fully dressed with flat heeled shoes, while women are often asked to wear tight, low-cut, short skirt/dress outfits with high heels.
+Ex: Males are often fully dressed in flat heeled shoes, while women are often asked to wear tight, low-cut, short skirt/dress outfits with high heels.
 Boston Pizza and Original Joes are examples of this.
 Complaints have been made by waitresses to Canada’s Human Rights Commission.

 Female Gender Issues of Conflict: